A SEMINAR BY DANIEL BARNETT

 How is this seminar delivered?

-The seminar is delivered live over Zoom.
-You will also get a recording.
+It was originally delivered live over Zoom.
+You now access to a recording.

 Can I benefit from this seminar if I am new to HR and have no legal background?

-What is unique about this seminar compared to other legal training sessions?
+What is difference about this seminar compared to other legal training sessions?

 Is there any small print?